-Anglo Saxons were distinct Germanic tribes of Angles and Saxons who inhabited northern Europe during the reign of the Roman Empire.
-They later emigrated to Britain and having subdued the local populations, established their own kingdoms in the region.
+Anglo Saxons were distinct Germanic tribes of Angles, Jutes, and Saxons who inhabited northern Europe during the reign of the Roman Empire.
+They later emigrated to Britain and subdued the local populations, having established their own kingdoms in the region.

 By the beginning of the 5th century, the Huns and Slavs were migrating to Eastern European territories.
 This put pressure on the Germanic tribes in Northern Europe who were forced to emigrate, failing to stop the onslaught of these tribes.
 This was what triggered the movement of the Angles, Saxons and Jutes from northern Europe to England.

-More Anglo-Saxon population followed in waves during the 6th and 7th century, leading to the establishing of Saxon and Angle kingdoms in all regions of Britain.
+The more Anglo-Saxon population followed in waves during the 6th and 7th centuries, leading to the establishment of Saxon and Angle kingdoms in all regions of Britain.
 By the 8th century, there were a total of 7 kingdoms of the Angles and Saxons.

 With the emergence of individual Anglo-Saxon kingdoms in England, the struggle began for expansion of power and unification of the region into a single kingdom.
 Northumbrian rulers were among the first to succeed in establishing hegemony over most of England in the 7th century.
 In the 8th century, Mercian rulers effectively ruled over entire England.

-The unified England was more firmly consolidated when Saxon rulers of Wessex succeeded in subduing all English territories in the 9th century.
+Unified England was more firmly consolidated when the Saxon rulers of Wessex succeeded in subduing all English territories in the 9th century.

 Vikings began posing a serious threat to Anglo-Saxon rulers of England beginning in the 9th century.
 By the late 9th century, a large Viking army had successfully taken over many parts of England before its defeat by Alfred the Great.